“There’s so much to do but so little time”, the story of my life.

 Instead of trying to be perfect, focus on practising and maintaining a “good enough form”.

 Skill results from consistent practice.
-At first is more important practice faster and more often.
+At first, is more important to practice faster and more often.